Artist

 • Publishing and writer lanes are shown separately where available: publisher $150K-$480K/year; writer $210K-$720K/year.

-• This page is supported by 2 tracked top songs: Everybody Wants to Rule the World, Shout.
+• 2 top songs anchor this estimate: Everybody Wants to Rule the World, Shout.

 • Ownership fields include master context, publishing context, catalog-sale status.